jkzorz/jkzorz.github.io/_posts/2019-08-12-metaamp-r-functions.md

 ## The code:

 ### rrna_summary
-*Works like a pivot table in excel, and summarizes OTUs at the user defined taxonomic level.
+*Works like a pivot table in excel by summarizing OTUs at the user defined taxonomic level.
 Outputs this summary as a csv file in your working directory.
 The csv file will be named based on the taxonomic level you pick (i.e. "Phylum_summary.csv")*

 To use the function, first copy and paste the following code into R (ending at last curly bracket)